Benadryl for dogs: Vet’s guide to dosage, uses and side effects

 Mast cell tumors release histamine into the body, so vets often prescribe Benadryl to dogs with these tumors to prevent symptoms.

 Some 'allergy' symptoms can be due to more serious underlying health conditions.
 In addition, some medications can influence the effectiveness of Benadryl.
-You should always consult with your veterinarian before giving Benadryl to ensure that it is safe for your dog.
+You should always consult with your vet before giving Benadryl to ensure that it is safe for your dog.

 Benadryl for dogs - a dog being given medicine